Panamo/ChapNat/README.md

 ======
 #Introduction
 Chapat(Chapal Application of Telecommunication),is a GapApp application server
-This projcet written completely by pure C and BSD sockets under linux mint and gcc
+This project written completely by pure C and BSD sockets under linux mint and gcc
 In this project we using kernel-coding style from Linus Torvalds and using some script from kernel to validate our code against that.
 This project also worked on Darwin 14.0.0